Revision 24-4; Effective Oct. 1, 2024

 SNAP

-Count a benefit month as one of the three initial ABAWD Federal Time Limit (FTL) months if the person:
+Count a benefit month as one of the three ABAWD Federal Time Limit (FTL) months, if in that month the person:

-- receives SNAP benefits in Texas or any other state that month;
+- receives SNAP benefits in Texas or any other state;

-- is not exempt from the work requirement that month; and
+- is not exempt from the work requirement; and

-Note: Staff must verify any benefits the person received in another state as an ABAWD if the recipient indicates receiving benefits outside of Texas and the information is readily available.
+Note: Staff must verify any benefits the person received in another state as an ABAWD if the recipient shows receiving benefits outside of Texas and the information is readily available.

-ABAWD FTL months must also be applied retroactively when:
+ABAWD FTL months must also be applied retroactively when the person:

-- the person received an exemption from ABAWD work requirements and time limits in error; or
+- erroneously received an exemption from ABAWD work requirements and time limits; or

-- the person correctly received an exemption from ABAWD work requirements and time limits, but the household situation changed and the ABAWD status was not updated.
+- correctly received an exemption from ABAWD work requirements and time limits, but the household situation changed and the ABAWD status was not updated.

-Do not count SNAP benefit months toward the ABAWD time limit when HHSC or the out-of-state agency:
+Do not count SNAP benefit months toward the ABAWD FTL when HHSC or the out-of-state agency:

 - disqualifies the person from SNAP for any reason;